emilyjiayaoli/Hand_Controlled_Tictactoe/README.md

-# Tic Tac Toe game controlled via Computer Vision
+# HoloTicTacToe
-created for Assemble workshop
+HolorTicTacToe is a tic tac toe game controlled via the movement of a human hand using computer vision.
+The hand-tracking is powered by Mediapipe. created for Assemble workshop

 # Get Started